 “My commitment to UO is not only trying to find good experiences for students,” she says, “but to also unify and connect Black alumni to help build a better future for the young students coming in.”

-Sharleen Nelson, BS ’06 (journalism: magazine, news/editorial), is a staff writer for University Communications.
+–By Sharleen Nelson, BS ’06 (journalism: magazine, news/editorial), University Communications.